School of Natural Sciences and Mathematics

 Students have access to state-of-the-art GIS computing facilities housed in the School of Economic, Political and Policy Sciences and at the NASA Center for Excellence in Remote Sensing in the Department of Geosciences.
 The University's extensive instructional computing facilities, including those in the Erik Jonsson School of Engineering and Computer Science, are also available.
 Facilities are open extended hours including evenings and weekends.
 Enrollment in hands-on courses is controlled to ensure that a computer workstation is available for every student.
 All major industry-standard GIS and remote sensing software is available.
 The University is a member of the University Consortium for Geographic Information Science (UCGIS).

 The PhD program in Geospatial Information Sciences seeks applications from students with a baccalaureate, Master of Arts, Master of Science, or professional master's level degree in any field relevant to geospatial information science including, but not limited to, computer science, economics, engineering, geography, geology, management information systems, marketing, natural resource management, public affairs and public administration, statistics, and urban and regional planning.

-Applicants will be judged and evaluated by the existing admission standards as set forth by the university in its Graduate Catalog and by the standards set forth here by the Geospatial Information Sciences program.
-A bachelor's degree from an accredited institution or its equivalent and fluency in written and spoken English are required.
+Applicants will be judged and evaluated by the existing admission standards as set forth by the University in its Graduate Catalog and by the standards set forth here by the Geospatial Information Sciences program.
+A bachelor's degree from an institution of higher education or its equivalent and fluency in written and spoken English are required.
 A grade average of at least 3.25 in undergraduate and graduate course work, and a combined verbal and quantitative score of 300 on the GRE are desirable.
 An analytical writing score of at least 4.5 in the GRE is considered desirable.